 2. Physical or mental impairment – legal impairment (being sued)

 A complete plan anticipates all three stages, not just distribution at death.
-Often times, when we are healthy and things are going well, we don’t spend much time contemplating all the “what ifs”.
+Oftentimes, when we are healthy and things are going well, we don’t spend much time contemplating all the “what ifs”.
 What if you can’t manage your affairs?
 What if you get sued?

-Fortunately, there are tools that can be woven together to create a strong rope tied around your assets with the flexibility to accomplish your goals, regardless of what those goals are.
+Fortunately, some tools can be woven together to create a strong rope tied around your assets with the flexibility to accomplish your goals, regardless of what those goals are.
 This article cannot go into detail regarding all the various combinations of strategies to create this fortress I am describing.
 However, one mechanism I have used involves the combination of an LLC and a will.
-LLC’s are known for operating businesses and liability protection but what is not well publicized is their enormous estate planning benefits.
-Having been involved in the development many estate plans, the subject of probate comes up often.
+LLCs are known for operating businesses and liability protection but what is not well publicized is their enormous estate planning benefits.
+Having been involved in the development of many estate plans, the subject of probate comes up often.
 Some will go to great lengths to avoid probate by setting up living trusts or using other non-probate transfer methods.
 The LLC allows you to pass assets of any type without probate.
 Why?
 Because the LLC is not a person who dies, but an entity with an infinite lifetime.

 Why should you worry about probate?
 When a person passes away, with or without a proper will, the state in which the person lives has laws about how their property gets distributed.
 This is called probate.
-When a will is probated it becomes a public record – meaning anyone who is curious may find out what you left and to whom.
+When a will is probated it becomes a public record – meaning anyone curious may find out what you left and to whom.
 If your assets are inside an LLC, all that is known is who inherits the LLC units, not what they contain!
-While a nosy person with a lot of time on their hands may discover what real estate is owned by an LLC, the cash, securities and bank accounts are not public (nor is the name(s) of the owners of LLC’s).
+While a nosy person with a lot of time on their hands may discover what real estate is owned by an LLC, the cash, securities, and bank accounts are not public (nor is the name(s) of the owners of LLCs).

 In summary, an LLC/will combination provides asset protection while you are alive, management if you become disabled, and a streamlined transfer process at your death.
-LLC’s may be placed in trust to provide even more benefits, i.e., keep a beneficiary from selling all the assets.
+LLCs may be placed in trust to provide even more benefits, i.e., keep a beneficiary from selling all the assets.
 If you are asking yourself “why hasn’t my attorney or financial advisor told me all of this?” you are not alone.